Leptospermum lanigerum: Fruit

 Distinctly hairy when first produced, capsules are usually persistent, each with 4–5 compartments and around 5–10 mm in diameter.
 These capsules are situated singularly on short, terminal side branches, distinguishable from Melaleuca spp. whose capsules clasp the stem in distinctive clusters.
 Encasing seeds in tough, woody capsules provides some protection from damage by predators or insulation from disturbances such as fire.
 Extreme desiccation or fire is needed, however, to open these capsules, allowing seeds to be released to germinate in the ash enriched seed bed after the first rains following the fire.

 Bark

 Leptospermum lanigerum has smooth, light brown, fibrous and papery bark that comes away from the trunk in long strips when removed.
 This bark helps provide some protection to the trunk and epicormic buds from fire, allowing the tree to potentially grow back when burnt.
 The bark is very similar to other Leptospermum species.

-Taxonomy and Classification
+Taxonomy

-The name Leptospermum (lep-toh-SPERM-um) is derived from the Greek words leptos, meaning slender, and sperma, meaning seed.
-This refers to the very slender seed shape found in the first species of the genus to be described, L. scoparium.
-The species name, lanigerum, is named using the Latin word for wool-bearing, describing the silky hairy leaves and hairy buds, shoots and young capsules.
+This species was first formally described in 1789 by William Aiton in Hortus Kewensis, who gave it the name Philadelphus laniger.
+In 1797, James Edward Smith transferred the species to the genus Leptospermum as L. lanigerum in Transactions of the Linnean Society of London.
+The specific epithet (lanigerum), is a Latin word for wool-bearing, describing the silky hairy leaves and hairy buds, shoots and young capsules.
 The common names for this species, 'woolly tea-tree' or sometimes 'silky tea-tree', are also a result of these distinctive features.

-The original collection of these species held at the Royal Botanical Gardens in Kew was first described by William Aiton in 1789 as Philadelphus laniger.
-Sir James Smith, however, later transferred the plant to the genus Leptospermum.
-The species name has undergone a number of changes in the past, however is known today as Leptospermum lanigerum (Sol. ex Aiton) Smith.

-Species within the genus Leptospermum are usually referred to as 'tea-trees'.
-This name was first used by the crew of Captain Cook, who brewed a tea from the aromatic leaves in Australia and New Zealand, as they believed it would protect them from scurvy.
-The spelling 'ti-tree' often occurs in literature, however this is incorrect.
-The naming of the essential oil 'Tea-tree oil' is another common misuse of the name, as Tea-tree oil actually comes from the leaves of Melaleuca alternifolia, not a Leptospermum species.

-Leptospermum is a genus within the family Myrtaceae, a large and complex family very prominent within Australian vegetation.
-Other conspicuous genera within this family are Eucalyptus (eucalypts) and Melaleuca (bottlebrushes).
-There are 83 species within Leptospermum, of which 79 are endemic to Australia.